Landscape and territorial planning

 Landscaping

-The planning models have always been inspired by the ancient concepts of territorial governance, these principles have as their objective the survival of the territory and the improvement of the quality of life of the people who live there.
+Landscape planning models have always been inspired by ancient concepts of land management; these principles have as their objective the survival of the territory and the improvement of the quality of life of the people who live there.

 The main purposes are:

-• subdivide the territory in order to protect the natural, aesthetic-cultural productive resources and rationalize its use;
+• divide the territory in order to protect natural, aesthetic-cultural productive resources and rationalize its use;

-• improve the quality of life of the inhabitants, through opportunities for social, economic and cultural promotion;
+• mimprove the quality of life of the inhabitants, through opportunities for social, economic and cultural promotion;

-• create development through the interoperability of economic and productive activities;
+• crear development through the interoperability of economic and productive activities;

-• safeguarding traditional characters and respecting the past to pass it on to future generations.
+• sto guard Traditional characters respect the past to pass it on to future generations.

 Photo: Victor Freitas on Pexels

 Depending on the type of intervention we want to carry out, the planning and control of the territory must be carried out at an appropriate design scale.
-Currently there are several regulatory instruments of territorial planning (PRG, Manufacturing plans) that favor a poorly coordinated management and that provide a planning action that takes place within the administrative boundaries that do not fully reflect the physical-cultural realities of the territory.
+Currently, there are several regulatory tools for territorial planning (PRG, Building Plans) that favor poorly coordinated management and that provide planning action that takes place within administrative boundaries that do not fully reflect the physical-cultural realities of the territory.
 They rarely take into account the aggregations and characteristics of the landscape.

-Italy is a vast geographic area that includes many types of landscape which mostly derive from the interaction of different natural and anthropic peculiarities.
+Italy is a vast geographical area that includes numerous types of landscape that mostly derive from the interaction of different natural and anthropogenic peculiarities.

-The definitions of homogeneous territorial units must derive both taking into account the aspect linked to the characteristics of the territory, and the cultural aspect which varies according to the community that inhabits it and the use of the territory it needs for growth and development.
+The definitions of homogeneous territorial units must derive both by taking into account the aspect linked to the characteristics of the territory, and the cultural aspect that varies according to the community that inhabits it and the use of the territory that it needs for growth and development.

-According to Gilberto Oneto, K. Sale proposes to subdivide the territory according to advanced studies of Landscape ecology and bioregionalism, defining the “georegions” which can be defined as organic landscape units.
+K. Sale proposes, according to Gilberto Oneto, to divide the territory according to advanced studies of Landscape ecology and bioregionalism, defining the "georegions" which can be defined as organic landscape units.

 The proposed subdivisions take into account the specific floral and animal characteristics identifiable on the basis of physical characteristics such as the course of rivers, valleys, mountains.

-The homogeneous areas define an intervention area with specific characteristics, the reference to the human community that composes it and that lives in a specific territory, the study of culture, the economic structure, the needs and ways of life, condition the use and the shape of the territory that arose.
+Homogeneous areas define an area of intervention with specific characteristics, the reference to the human community that composes it and that lives in a certain territory, the study of the culture, the economic structure, the needs and the ways of life, condition the use and the form of the resulting territory.

 It follows that each landscape is a complex organism with its own biological rhythms and relationships.
-Each landscape is the physical and cultural result of the overlap over time of innumerable components which by action and different origin always produce original situations, making the landscape unique and unreproducible (genis loci).
+Each landscape is the physical and cultural result of the overlapping over time of countless components that through different actions and origins produce situations that are always original, making the landscape unique and irreproducible (genis loci).

-In order to know these overlaps, we can distinguish different objective needs linked to human physical interactions with the territory itself in relation to the resident population:
+In order to understand these overlaps we can distinguish different objective needs linked to human physical interactions with the territory itself in relation to the resident population:

 • physical (spatial relationships of the individual and the community);

-• ideological (i.e. the right – duty to live in property spaces, constitutes the symbolic and physical bond of a community that sneaks into a territory, making the bonds of connection within the community itself more stable and strong);
+• ideological (i.e. the right - duty to live in the spaces of property, constitutes the symbolic and physical bond of a community that settles in a territory, making the bonds of connection within the community itself more stable and strong);

-• historical (formal languages designed to satisfy the needs in which a specific community is identified);
+• historical (formal languages designed to meet the needs with which a specific community identifies itself);

-• specific (these are needs related to groups or individuals deriving from new needs, not previously conceivable or deriving from bad planning)
+• technical (these are needs related to groups or individuals arising from new needs that could not be previously hypothesized or that derive from poor planning);

-Particular attention must be paid to that portion of citizens who are temporarily in a place for reasons of work, study or tourism.
-The quantification of the space available for the non-resident population and therefore according to the specific characteristics of each portion of the territory that will have different characteristics, for example, depending on the development, for example, of industrial centers, productivity or tourism.
+Particular attention must be paid to that portion of citizens who are temporarily in a place for work, study or tourism reasons.
+The quantification of the space available for the non-resident population is therefore based on the specific characteristics of each portion of territory that will have different characteristics depending on the development of industrial centers, productivity or tourism.

-The first sources on the subject refer to the culture of the western garden in the eighteenth and nineteenth centuries, in relation to the fashion of the impact of exotic essences.
-Following the great geographical explorations in Europe, large botanical gardens begin to be developed to catalog, study and collect the greatest number of absences.
+The first sources on the subject date back to the culture of the Western garden in the eighteenth and nineteenth centuries, in relation to the fashion of the impact of exotic essences.
+Following the great geographical explorations in Europe, large botanical gardens began to be developed to catalogue, study and collect the greatest number of absences.

-The first botanical garden is that of Padua in 1545, the spirit of collecting and collecting was subsequently pursued relentlessly in 1658, where the Oxford botanical garden had about 2000 different plants of which only 600 were indigenous to the British Isles.
+The first botanical garden was that of Padua in 1545, the spirit of collecting and gathering was subsequently pursued without stopping in 1658, where the Oxford botanical garden counted around 2000 different plants of which only 600 were indigenous to the British Isles.

 Photo of the ancient botanical garden of Padua